-Education is clearly pivotal in our fight to alleviate food waste.
+Education is pivotal in our fight to alleviate food waste.
 And we have a lot of education to do.
-As we seek to raise awareness of food waste passing on knowledge and raising visibility helps us move collectively in the right direction.
+As we seek to raise awareness of food waste, passing on knowledge and increasing visibility help us move collectively in the right direction.

 An understanding of how to raise awareness for food waste is something that we all have to work at.
-Supermarkets, suppliers, the government, and consumers all need to work together in dealing with the global food waste problem.
-If we all play a part, only then will we begin to see a difference in the amount of food that we waste.
+Supermarkets, suppliers, the government, and consumers must work together to deal with the global food waste problem.
+If we all play a part, only then will we begin to see a difference in reducing food waste.

 |Doubling food production to feed the 9 billion: A critical perspective on a key discourse of food security in the UK, by Isobel Tomlinson, Soil Association, Policy Department, South Plaza, Marlborough Street, Bristol BS1 3NX, UK|